-The Town of Brunswick has a number of surface water features that are both environmentally and recreationally valuable.
+The Town of Brunswick has a number of features surface water that are both environmentally and recreationally valuable.
 The Poesten Kill, the Quacken Kill, and the Vanderheyden Reservoir are the most predominant water features in Brunswick.
 Throughout history, the Poesten Kill and it' major tributaries have furnished valuable water power for several manufacturing industries.